Clinical Research at Pathfields

 Diabetes in Primary Care: Improving Classification

-This Practice is currently participating in a research study sponsored by the University of Exeter, in collaboration with the Universities of Nottingham and Bristol, to improve the diagnosis and classification of diabetes in adults.
+This Practice recently participated in a research study sponsored by the University of Exeter, in collaboration with the Universities of Nottingham and Bristol, to improve the diagnosis and classification of diabetes in adults.

-Your Practice team will use a computer programme to check that patients have been diagnosed with the correct form of diabetes.
+The Practice team used computer programme to check that patients have been diagnosed with the correct form of diabetes.

 Some people with diabetes will be contacted for a follow-up appointment to review their diagnosis and treatment.